ShameekConyers/siclib/docs/siclib/index.md

 ## Source Code & Installation
 Source code can be found <a href=https://github.com/ShameekConyers/siclib> here </a>

+---

+## Project Scope and Purpose

+Despite there being much better Implementations of similar concepts, the purpose of this is for me to get a better lower level understanding on applied scientific computation. and allowing me to implement algorithms/methods I come across.
+Hence this is more akin to a research project instead of a serious production ready implementation.

 ## Implementation Notes

 The Tensor is the general data structure of this Library.
 However, they are fairly unoptimized as they are implemented with using generalizations, functional programming and using Data Views.
 I recommend PyTorch or TorchLib instead for a general Tensor Library.

-# Justification of Implementation
 The general idea is to work with a composition of pure functions and views to allow refactoring into an optimized Implementation later - this will allow operations which are "safe" to be made parallelized oon the CPU or GPU

-## Progress of Optimization.

-I'm looking into SYCL for vectorizing operations since CUDA already dominates the space and SYCL is usable on a wider set of systems, including iGPU's, and OpenMP allows easy parallelization over multiple machines.
+I'm looking into SYCL since CUDA already dominates the space and SYCL is usable on a wider set of systems, including iGPU's.
+Hence I will eventually move over to SYCL-BLAS instead of BLAS when I decide to include GPU operations.
-Thus after getting more aquanted with SYCL-BLAS I will move over to using that instead.
-Furthermore after profiling the overuse of std::function over C++ templates function causes an overhead as well as hindering the ability of the compiler to auto-vectorize

 ---

 ## Neural Network Module Example

 An Example utilization can be found <a href=https://shameekconyers.com/projects/pysiclib_neuralnet_demo> here </a>